Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/README.md

 The disk has network disabled by default to improve boot time in gem5.

 If you want to enable networking, you need to modify the disk image and move the file `/etc/netplan/00-installer-config.yaml.bak` or `/etc/netplan/50-cloud-init.yaml.bak` to `/etc/netplan/00-installer-config.yaml` or `/etc/netplan/50-cloud-init.yaml` depending on which config file the disk image contains.
+The x86 ubuntu 22.04 image should have `/etc/netplan/00-installer-config.yaml` and the other images should have ``/etc/netplan/50-cloud-init.yaml`.
 For example you can use the following commands to re-enable network:

 ```sh
 sudo mv /etc/netplan/50-cloud-init.yaml.bak /etc/netplan/50-cloud-init.yaml